YosysHQ-Docs/AppNote-109/docs/source/index.rst

   **primary inputs**.
 An assertion with related *input assumptions* when is proven, it is said that holds *assuming* that only the values constrained at the input are driven in the block under test.
-Modeling *assumptions* is one of the most error-prone tasks in formal verification that can cause *vacuity* as described in *YosysHQ AppNote 120 -- Weak precondition cover and witness for SVA properties*.
+Modeling *assumptions* is one of the most error-prone tasks in formal verification that can cause some problems such as *vacuity* as described in *YosysHQ AppNote 120 -- Weak precondition cover and witness for SVA properties*.
+Assumption correctness is not checked by the formal tool.
 - **cover:** Checks for satisfiability, that is, an evidence of whether any given behavior is implemented in the design.
-The main difference with the assertion statement is that when using cover, the solver succeed if there is *any* behavior in the design that the property using cover directive dictates.
-  For the property under assertion directive, the behavior should be observed *for all* conditions in the inputs of the design. <<-- Needs improvement.
+The main difference with the assertion statement is that when using the *cover* statement on a property, the proof succeed if there is *any* behavior in the design that the property dictates.
+For the proof under assertion directive, the behavior should be observed *for all* conditions in the inputs of the design. <<-- Needs improvement.
 - **restrict:** This directive is primarily used in FPV and is ignored in simulation.
-  The *restrict* directive has similar semantics as *assume*, but is intended to use as delimiter for state space, or in other words, to help in assertion
+  The *restrict* directive has similar semantics as *assume*, but is intended to use as delimiter in the state space, or in other words, to help in assertion convergence [3]_.
+For example, the *restrict* verification directive can be used to prove in a separated way, each arithmetic opcode (such as add, sub, etc).
+If the same environment is reused in simulation, the simulator will ignore the restriction.
+Otherwise, if an assumption had been used, the simulator would have failed because it cannot be guaranteed that certain opcode is the only one applied to the design.
-  convergence: for example,

 ---------------
 Assertion Types